romanchaa997/Audityzer/docs-site/docs/intro.md

 ## Getting Started

-New to Web3FuzzForge?
+New to Audityzer?
 Start with these guides:

 1. [Quick Start Guide](./quickstart.md): Get up and running in minutes
 2. [Installation Guide](./installation.md): Detailed installation instructions